survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url.
 In case you have more loaders, each needs to enable sourcemap support separately! *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

+## Using Bootstrap

+There are a couple of ways to use [Bootstrap](https://getbootstrap.com/) through webpack.
+One option is to point to the [npm version](https://www.npmjs.com/package/bootstrap) and perform loader configuration as above.

+The [SASS version](https://www.npmjs.com/package/bootstrap-sass) is another option.
+In this case you should set `precision` option of *sass-loader* to at least 8.
+This is [a known issue](https://www.npmjs.com/package/bootstrap-sass#sass-number-precision) explained at *bootstrap-sass*.

+Third option is to go through [bootstrap-loader](https://www.npmjs.com/package/bootstrap-loader).
+It does a lot more, but allows customization.

 ## Converting CSS to Strings

 Especially with Angular 2 it can be useful if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this.